-Practicing Online for College Reading Comprehension & Writing Skills Tests
+English Placement Test Prep: Master College Reading Comprehension & Writing Skills

 Are you about to become a college student?
-If so, then an English Placement Test is likely to come up.
+If so, an English Placement Test is likely in your future.
+This crucial exam defines your academic starting point before your first semester begins.

 Hi, I'm Gali.
 College Placement Test Expert at TestPrep-Online